 Are you taking command of your life?
 Are you filling your day with truly meaningful objectives and high priority actions that fulfil and inspire you?
 Or are you letting the overruling world around you determine your fate?

-If you do not fill your day with high priority actions that inspire you, your day will fill up with low priority distractions that will not.
+If you do not fill your day with high priority actions that inspire and bring meaning to you, your day will fill up with low priority distractions that will not.
 If you do not bring order to your life, disorder will rule your destiny.

 Ask yourself: what is the highest priority action I can do today that can help me fulfil my highest value, and primary mission or purpose in life?